jacqueschuis/portfolio/README.md

 1. Animation/Transitions

 I have incorporated basic transitions through Headless UI into many of the dynamic elements, but I would like to incorporate a larger animation library to make the entire app feel more dynamic.
+I've also used React Scroll to make all of my links more interesting to use.
+I'd like to add:

-I'd like the expandable divs to grow as opposed to just appearing larger/smaller.
-I'd like some sort of hover animation on the hero text.
-I'd potentially like a parallax effect on the entries.
+- Animations for the expandable divs to grow as opposed to just appearing larger/smaller
+- Some sort of hover/on load animation for the hero text
+- Potentially a parallax effect on the entries

 I've experimented with a couple of different ones, but I'm pushing this addition off until I've done more research/testing.
 GSAP feels like it might be the most likely contender, but I'm considering Framer Motion and React Spring as well.

 ## Author